History of Boston: Colonial era

 Town officials in colonial Boston were chosen annually; positions included selectman, assay master, culler of staves, Fence Viewer, hayward, hogreeve, measurer of boards, pounder, sealer of leather, tithingman, viewer of bricks, water bailiff, and woodcorder.

 Boston's Puritans looked askance at unorthodox religious ideas, and exiled or punished dissenters.
 During the Antinomian Controversy of 1636 to 1638 religious dissident leader Anne Hutchinson and Puritan clergyman John Wheelwright were both banished from the colony.
 Baptist minister Obadiah Holmes was imprisoned and publicly whipped in 1651 because of his religion and Henry Dunster, the first president of Harvard College during the 1640s–50s, was persecuted for espousing Baptist beliefs.
 By 1679, Boston Baptists were bold enough to open their own meetinghouse, which was promptly closed by colonial authorities.
 Expansion and innovation in practice and worship characterized the early Baptists despite the restrictions on their religious liberty.
 On June 1, 1660, Mary Dyer was hanged on Boston Common for repeatedly defying a law banning Quakers from being in the colony.

 In 1652 during the Commonwealth of England, the Massachusetts General Court authorized Boston silversmith John Hull to produce coinage.
+He minted a one shilling coin known as the pine tree shilling.
 In 1661 after Charles II came to the throne, the English government considered the Boston mint to be treasonous.
 However, the mint continued operations until 1682.
 The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.

+As the largest city in New England, Boston was the center of military and political activities.
+Boston was protected by Castle William to the southeast.
+It was also the center of colonial military operations during several colonial wars.
+The unsuccessful siege of Quebec in 1690 and the successful siege of Louisbourg in 1745 were launched from Boston.

 The Boston Post Road connected the city to New York and the major settlements in Central and Western Massachusetts.
 The lower route ran near present-day U.S. 1 via Providence, Rhode Island.
 The upper route, laid out in 1673, left via Boston Neck and followed present-day U.S. Route 20 until around Shrewsbury, Massachusetts.
 It continued through Worcester, Springfield, and New Haven, Connecticut.